gourangakole/Generation/README.md

       * X509_USER_PROXY: path of the proxy (before launching better do: export X509_USER_PROXY=/afs/cern.ch/work//XXX/x509up_XXX)
       * QUEUE: lxbatch queue

-    * NOTE: Any new GEN-SIM step cfg can be adapted in order to work with this package.
+    * NOTE: Any new GEN-SIM step cfg (different MC production campaign) can be adapted in order to work with this package.
 Change/add the following lines

       ...
       ```Pythonscript